Siketyan/LINEStickersLib/README.md

 ## Features
 Get informations of LINE sticker packages.
 - Title, author, description and price
-- Whether the package is an official packages or not
+- Whether or not the package is an official packages
-- Whether the package has sounds, animations or popups
+- Whether or not the package has sounds, animations or popups
 - URLs of media of the stickers and the thumbnail of the package

 ## Open Source Libraries